The Aboriginal Child & Youth Wellness Program

 Funded by Health Canada

-The Aboriginal Head Start (AHS) initiative is a Federally funded early intervention strategy which addresses the needs of young Aboriginal children living in urban centres and in large Northern communities.
+The Aboriginal Head Start (AHS) initiative is a Federally funded early intervention strategy which addresses the needs of young Indigenous children living in urban centres and in large Northern communities.

 AHS a comprehensive program designed to meet the spiritual, emotional, intellectual, and physical needs of the child.